absmach/magistrala/README.md

 MG_RELEASE_TAG=<release_number>
 ```

->`docker-compose` should be used for development and testing deployments.
+> `docker-compose` should be used for development and testing deployments.
 For production we suggest using [Kubernetes](https://docs.mainflux.io/kubernetes).

 ## Usage

 The quickest way to start using Magistrala is via the CLI.
-The latest version can be downloaded from the [official releases page][rel].
+The latest version can be downloaded from the [official releases page][releases].

 It can also be built and used from the project's root directory: